Apply now to reserve your place in Normandy, France.

 PROGRAM COST: $4,995 + airfare.
 (Includes: Tuition – 3 credits; travel insurance; farewell dinner; reporting trips and transport from London to the D-Day beaches to Paris; home stay accommodations with two meals a day in Rouen and youth hostels in London and Paris.)

 GENERAL LOCATION: The course gathers and starts in London, includes a reporting trip to Paris and is based in Rouen, France, near the Normandy D-Day beaches on France’s north coast.

 FOCUS: Multimedia journalism and public relations comparing and contrasting the cultures and relationships among the people of France, Britain, the United States and Canada – on the 75th anniversary of the U.S., U.K. and Canadian troops’ D-Day invasion liberating France from Germany.

-COOPERATING UNIVERSITIES: University of Jamestown; California State University, Long Beach; San Diego State University.
+COOPERATING UNIVERSITIES: University of Jamestown; California State University, Long Beach; State University of New York at Oswego.

 CONTACT: Questions about the Normandy Project?
 Contact the Program Director Mike Dorsher (email@example.com).

 The D-Day invasion that started June 6, 1944, on the beaches of Normandy, France, began the end of World War II – and its 75th anniversary this coming June will mark the last major gathering of living participants and eyewitnesses of that world-changing event.